thunderbird/webext-docs/cloudFile.rst

 The cloudFile (a.k.a. fileLink) API first appeared in Thunderbird 64, and was uplifted to Thunderbird 60.4 ESR.

+From Thunderbird 68.2.1 (Thunderbird 71 beta), an extension can choose to receive data for upload as a ``File`` object rather than as an ``ArrayBuffer``.
+You **should** specify which you want as the default may change in a future version.

 The `DropBox Uploader`__ sample extension uses this API.

 __ https://github.com/thundernest/sample-extensions/tree/master/dropbox